 Signed a 12-year deal, believed to be worth $62 million with Chicago in July of 2009.

-Hossa picked up a goal and an assist Thursday in a shootout win over the Senators, giving him exactly 1,000 points for his career.
-He went plus-2 with five shots on goal.
+Hossa picked up a goal and an assist in Wednesday’s 3-2 shootout win over the Penguins.

 To instantly reveal our fantasy analysis of every player – including Marian Hossa – simply subscribe now.